Trematon Castle

 Trematon Castle (Kastel Tremen) is situated near Saltash in Cornwall, England, United Kingdom.
 It was the caput of the feudal barony of Trematon.
 It is similar in style to the later Restormel Castle, with a 12th-century keep.
-Trematon Castle overlooks Plymouth Sound and was built probably by Robert, Count of Mortain on the ruins of an earlier Roman fort: it is a motte-and-bailey castle and dates from soon after the Norman Conquest.
+Trematon Castle overlooks the Lynher River and was built probably by Robert, Count of Mortain on the ruins of an earlier Roman fort: it is a motte-and-bailey castle and dates from soon after the Norman Conquest.
 It occupies a sentinel position one and a half miles south-east of Trematon village.

 Description

 Trematon Castle, like Restormel Castle, has a stone shell keep raised on an earlier motte.
 Although in ruins, much of the Norman walls remain standing, so that the original form of the Castle and keep are clear.
 The keep is oval and has walls 10 feet thick and 30 feet high.
 The internal diameter is approximately 21 metres.
 A rectangular gatehouse, built in 1270, has two floors and a portcullis.
 Both are in good condition.

 The military historian Sir Charles Oman said of the castle's situation "Trematon is high aloft, on one of the summits of the rather chaotic group of hill-tops which lie behind Saltash and its daring modern bridge."

 Within the castle courtyard stands a Georgian house built in about 1808.
 This has four reception rooms and six main bedrooms, as well as servants' quarters.
 Part of the original castle wall was demolished to give this house a view into the surrounding countryside.